Comedian Michael Rapaport In Hot Water After Thai Cave Rescue Joke

 “So, this singer from some pop group called Panic! at the Disco just came out and told the world that he’s pansexual,” the 48-year-old says in the clip.
 “And it’s national f***ing news.
 A week before that, a really good actress, Tessa Thompson, came out, that she’s bisexual.
 Hashtag Tessa Thompson is bisexual.
 National f***ing news.”

-The War At Home star also criticized actress Scarlett Johansson for playing a transgender man in her upcoming film and criticized transgender actor Trace Lysette after her statement about trans actors playing cis gender roles.
+The War At Home star also criticized actress Scarlett Johansson for playing a transgender man in her upcoming film and criticized transgender actor Trace Lysette after her statement about trans actors playing cisgender roles.

 Rapaport made headlines again after taking down a man who was trying to open the emergency door mid-flight on the actor’s trip from Los Angeles to Houston.
 The actor grabbed the man by the collar and pulled him away from the door.
 The man was later found to be in distress and confused the emergency door for the bathroom door.